LCC-CIT/CS123-CourseMaterials/CS123_Syllabus_8wk.md

 ## Learning Outcomes

-Upon successful completion of this course, the student will be able to:
+1. Upon successful completion of this course, students will be able to:

-1. Explain what AI is
+   1. Explain what AI is.
-2. Discuss the potential dangers and benefits of AI to society
+   2. Discuss the potential dangers and benefits of AI to society.
-3. Describe how neural networks are used in deep machine learning
+   3. Describe how neural networks are used in deep machine learning.
-4. Decide what uses of AI are appropriate in education and work settings
+   4. Decide what uses of AI are appropriate in education and work settings.
-5. Use prompt engineering to get more effective results from generative AI
+   5. Use prompt engineering to get more effective results from generative AI.
    6. Create a custom chatbot.